Diagnosing Alzheimer's disease

 Diagnosing Alzheimer's dementia

-During your appointment, your healthcare professional looks at:
+During your appointment, your healthcare professional checks:

 - The cause of your symptoms.